Mynaaa-x/rabkkabanda/README.md

-pu# rabkkabanda is a hunch user.
+# rabkkabanda is a hunch user.
 ### he is my baby
 ## its me
 # yupp